bellinux/pframework/index.md

 ## Available Components

-In addition to buttons and lamps, the Protobject Framework offers a variety of interactive components.
-You can find all available components listed in the right sidebar of the documentation.
+In addition to buttons and lamps, the Protobject Framework offers a variety of [interactive components](components.html).

-For more details on each component, refer to the [Protobject Component Reference].